 Since 2002, the Security and Stability Advisory Committee (SSAC) has advised the ICANN community and the ICANN Board of Directors (ICANN Board) on issues concerning the security and integrity of the Internet's naming and address allocation systems.
-In particular, the SSAC is responsible for:7
+In particular, the SSAC is responsible for:9

-- Communicating on security matters with the Internet technical community and the operators and managers of critical DNS infrastructure services. - Engaging in ongoing threat assessment and risk analysis of the Internet naming and address allocation services to assess where the principal threats to stability and security lie, and advising the ICANN community accordingly. - Communicating with those who have direct responsibility for Internet naming and address allocation security matters (e.g., IETF, RSSAC, RIRs, and name registries) to ensure that https://www.icann.org/resources/pages/beginners-guides-2012-03-06-en, accessed on May 15, 2018.
+- Communicating on security matters with the Internet technical community and the operators and managers of critical DNS infrastructure services. - Engaging in ongoing threat assessment and risk analysis of the Internet naming and address allocation services to assess where the principal threats to stability and security lie, and advising the ICANN community accordingly. - Communicating with those who have direct responsibility for Internet naming and address allocation security matters (e.g., IETF, RSSAC, RIRs, and name registries) to ensure that its advice on security risks, issues, and priorities is properly synchronized with existing standardization, deployment, operational, and coordination activities. - Reporting periodically to the ICANN Board of Directors on its activities. - Making policy recommendations to the ICANN community and ICANN Board of Directors.10